kwurst/CS-448/Syllabus.md

 * I will only accept one blog entry per week. **You cannot wait until the end of the semester and then turn in all of your blog entries.**

 ## Final Presentation
-Final presentations by teams on their work and experience will be given during our scheduled final exam period: **Friday, 8 May 2020 &mdash; 8:30-11:30am**
+Final presentations by teams on their work and experience will be given during our scheduled final exam period: **Tuesday, 11 May 2021 &mdash; 8:00-10:30am**

 ## Deliverables
 All work will be submitted electronically through a variety of tools.
 The due date and time will be given on the assignment.
 The submission date and time will be determined by the submission timestamp of the tool used.